bytefish/bytefish.de/blog/aspnetcore_rebac.md

 > [...]
 A number of Zanzibar clients have implemented RBAC policies on top of Zanzibar’s namespace configuration language. [...]

-### RASP.NET Core
+So using Role-based Access Control and Relationship-based Access Control is not a mutually exclusive decision.
+You can easily build Role-based Access Control upon the Google Zanzibar data model and use the Access Control system, that works best for your use case.

+## What we are going to build ##

+We will build a small part of a Task Management System using ASP.NET Core and EntityFramework Core.
+The idea is to wrap the Check API and ListObjects API developed in the previous Google Zanzibar article with EntityFramework Core and integrate it into the ASP.NET Core pipeline.

-At the end of this article we will have a RESTful API, that secures it's endpoint using Relationship-based Access Control.
+At the end of this article we will have a RESTful API, that's authorizes a user using a Relationship-based Access Control, based on the Google Zanzibar data model.
+Here is the Swagger Overview.

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/aspnetcore_rebac/swagger_endpoints.jpg">